McNulty Scholar in chemistry lab

 The McNulty Scholars program gave me an amazing opportunity to work closely with Dr. Bhatt researching a pathogenic bacterium that sickens extremely vulnerable human beings.
 I wouldn't have had the same experience elsewhere.
 Coming to Saint Joseph's was the best choice I've made so far.

 I received my B.S. in physics with a minor in mathematics from Saint Joseph's in 2014.
 Thereafter, I attended Johns Hopkins University and completed my Ph.D. in mechanical engineering.
-In June 2020, I joined the Johns Hopkins Applied Physics Laboratory (APL) as a postdoctoral fellow in the Research and Exploratory Development Department.
-At APL, I'm part of the multifunctional materials and nanostructures group working on alloy design and development for high-temperature structural materials.
+I am now an assistant professor in the Department of Materials Science & Engineering at the University of Maryland.